APSL/django-yubin/docs/install.rst

 **Upgrading from versions >= 0.1.8 to >= 2.0.0**

 Version 2.0.0 is a big reimplementation that uses Celery tasks instead of Cron jobs.
 This change needed considerable database schema changes but the database migrations take care of all.
-Just keep in mind that:
+Keep in mind that:

 * These database schema changes can not be undone.
 Once you migrate to version >= 2 you can not go backwards and use again a version < 2 unless you have a previous database backup.
-* It's advisable to stop sending emails before doing the migration and enable it again after.
+* Stop cron jobs before doing the migration to avoid sending emails in an undetermined migration state.
+* Have Celery setup and configuration ready but with no workers running.
+One of the migrations generates tasks to enqueue emails that were enqueued so they will be sent later.
+* Once the migration finishes and everything is OK, start Celery workers so enqueued emails will be sent.